 Relaxation Techniques for Natural Pain Relief

-Relaxation exercises calm your mind, reduce stress hormones in your blood, relax your muscles, and elevate your sense of well-being.
+Relaxation exercises calm your mind, lower the amount of stress hormones in your blood, relax your muscles, and elevate your sense of well-being.
 Using them regularly can lead to long-term changes in your body to counteract the harmful effects of stress.

 Don't get stressed trying to pick the "right" relaxation technique for natural pain relief.
-Choose whatever relaxes you: music, prayer, gardening, going for a walk, talking with a friend on the phone.
+Choose whatever relaxes you, like music, prayer, gardening, going for a walk, or talking with a friend on the phone.
 Here are some other techniques you might try:

-Guided imagery.
+- Guided imagery.
 Breathe slowly and deeply.
 For example, imagine a tranquil scene in which you feel comfortable, safe, and relaxed.
 Include colors, sounds, smells, and your feelings.
-Do five to ten minutes each day.
+Do for 5 to 10 minutes each day.

-Hypnosis.
-Hypnotherapists can induce hypnosis and implant suggestions, such as, "You're going to sleep soundly tonight."
-Audiotape the session so that you can repeat it at home.
+- Hypnosis.
+Hypnotherapists can induce hypnosis and implant suggestions, such as "You're going to sleep soundly tonight."
+Record the session so that you can repeat it at home.